paulogarithm/paulogarithm/README.md

 # Hi there 👋

 ## About me
-My name is paul and I am a Computer Science student at [Epitech](https://epitech.eu/) Technology.
+My name is Paul and I am a Computer Science student at [Epitech](https://epitech.eu/) Technology.

 ## Skills